ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-cartesian-product.md

 $$\underbrace{\text{binary},\text{trinary},\cdots,n\text{-ary}}_{\text{finitary}},\cdots;\underbrace{\aleph_0\text{-ary},\aleph_1\text{-ary},\cdots}_{\text{infinitary}}$$

 Note that this generalizes the first definition because $n$ can be thought of as a set with $n$ elements as per its construction in the [natural numbers](\natural-numbers), and so we can take it to be our index set $I$.
-As such, these two definitions are isomorphic for finitary products.
+As a result, these two definitions are isomorphic for finitary products.

-*Also note that this definition of Cartesian product depends on the notion of indexed families of sets (i.e. functions), which in turn depends on our original definition.
-As such we are left with two distinct versions of the Cartesian product, with the less general finitary version used to found the more general indexed one.*
+#### Useful Shorthand
+Note that the normal finitary product produces a set of tuples while this indexed product produces a set of functions.
+This distinction is important because the definition of a function depends on that finitary product.

+Think of the indexed product as just a useful shorthand for defining a the set of all functions from some $I$ to some set of domains $S_i$, and not a replacement for the finitary product.

 <details>
 <summary><h4 class="inline">Cartesian Powers</h4></summary>